s-h-a-d-o-w/alfc/README.md

 ## Development notes

+`sudo yarn start` - Frontend is available at port 3000.

 In the direction frontend -> server, arguments are not provided as hex strings, since WMI uses named arguments and it is easier to strip this info and convert to a hex string for Linux.